danielepanozzo/gp/Assignment_2/README.md

 Required output of this section:

- * Screenshots of the provided point cloud shaded with green, blue, and red dots.
+ * Plot of the provided point cloud shaded with green, blue, and red dots.